 February 8, 2007

 Even though the Mazda Tribute — a version of the Ford Escape compact SUV — has been on sale for years, SUVs don't come to mind when I think of Mazda.
 Instead, I see Miatas and RX-7s — sporty cars.

+That said, Mazda took the right approach with the new seven-seat CX-9 crossover by giving it a sporty look that both reaffirms Mazda's brand image and is likely to appeal to more buyers than conventional SUVs do.
+Add a roomy interior, refined engine and transmission, and carlike handling, and the CX-9 is an attractive entry that seems more than able to hold its own against other full-size crossovers like the new Saturn Outlook.
+An SUV With Zoom-Zoom?
 One of the best things about the CX-9 is its drivetrain.
 Every CX-9 comes with a 263-horsepower, 3.5-liter V-6 engine that teams with a six-speed automatic transmission with a clutchless-manual mode.
 Smooth is the defining word for this powertrain; the V-6 revs freely and the automatic changes gears without a hint of harshness.
 It's a level of refinement you'd expect on an expensive luxury car, not a SUV that goes for less than $40,000.

 With two or three people onboard, the V-6 moves the CX-9 easily and doesn't feel taxed in the least, which bodes well for those who plan on filling this SUV with people and cargo.
 Compared to the Outlook, the CX-9 feels swifter when accelerating at highway speeds.
 Front-wheel-drive models get an EPA-estimated 18/24 mpg (city/highway), while all-wheel-drive versions are rated at 16/22 mpg.